 Skip to main content

-Use the ledgers command to browse ledger containers, open one record by ID, and create new ledgers on your connected Core instance.
+Use the ledgers command to browse ledgers, open one record by ID, and create new ledgers on your connected Core instance.
 Ledgers group balances and transactions; start here when you need a ledger_id for balance setup.

 CommandAliasDescription